WHAT YOU

 Ship once.
 Abandon when complexity hits.

 Compression-aware sessions.
 Context engineering.
-Projects that scale past greenfield.
+Plans survive compaction.
+Projects that scale past greenfield into production.

 [ VIBE ]